 The Myth of BPD as a Female Disorder

 Women are diagnosed with BPD at a ratio of 3-to-1 to men.
 However, in general, population studies, the occurrence rates are evenly distributed.
 While it is true that statistically more women than men are diagnosed with BPD, there are reasons for the statistics.

 Men, in general, are more averse to seeking professional help for medical or mental problems.
 And when they do talk to a counselor or doctor, BPD is often misdiagnosed in men.

 In fact, the vast majority of men with borderline personality disorder go undiagnosed.

 Men are often undiagnosed or misdiagnosed because BPD manifests differently in men than women and is interpreted differently.

 Only medical professionals are qualified to accurately diagnose mental health conditions, such as personality disorders.
 However, very often it is the partner or family member who brings to light the issues that the victim of the disorder cannot see himself.

-Traits that Overlap with Drug Abuse
+BPD Symptoms that Overlap with Drug Abuse